 The Half Moon Bay area is traditionally one of the best areas to fish for king salmon off the California coast.
 Boats from this port have the opportunity to both go north to the Farallon Islands and Golden Gate area, or they can south to as far as Pigeon Point, New Year's Island or Davenport.
 Historically the San Mateo County coast has been one of the hottest area to fish for salmon in the first few months of the season.
 The rich waters hold krill, shortbelly rockfish, anchovies, sardines and other forage that the big kings feed on.
 During a typical season, there are usually more salmon early in the season, averaging 8 to 15 pounds along with an occasional "slug", with fewer but bigger fish available later in the season.
-Limits of quality salmon, consisting of two fish which must be at least 20 or 24 inches long, are the rule when the bite is going strong (the minimum size for the 2013 season will be 24 inches in April and May but is still being determined for the remainder of the season).
-The salmon season along the Bay Area coasline typically runs from April into November, as determined by the regulations set by the federal and state fishery management agencies.
+Limits of quality salmon, consisting of two fish which must be at least 20 or 24 inches long, are the rule when the bite is going strong (we believe the minimum size for the 2016 season will be 24 inches to start and we anticipate it may be reduced to 20 inches by early summer).
+The salmon season along the Bay Area coasline typically runs from April into November, as determined by the regulations set each season by the federal and state fishery management agencies.

 Upcoming trips and Reservations!